-The Weed Strategy 2018-2020 was pivotal in creating reductions in L. camara and QTFN will be compiling a new Weed Strategy for the next 5-year period by the beginning of 2020.
-Considering emerging data, this strategy will focus on continuing to reduce L. camara as well as testing and deploying methods for treating the emerging weed problem on-site - Lantana montividiensis.
+The Weed Strategy 2018-2020 was pivotal in creating reductions in L. camara.
+QTFN has since revised this strategy and compiled the new Weed Strategy 2020-2025 which follows the same principles, and actions weed control works targeting areas of re-emerging and highly infested L. camara.
+Considering emerging data, this strategy will also test and deploy methods for treating the emerging weed problem on site - Lantana montividiensis.